taatuut/cleanpulse/README.md

 [2025-06-11 21:17:45] Receiver is running.
 Press Ctrl+C to stop.
 ```

-5. In a fourth sqlite subscriber todo bla
+5. In a fourth terminal run the sqlite subscriber with `python3 sqlite_subscriber.py`.

 ```
 python3 sqlite_subscriber.py